qrkourier/shufflepad-sound-machine/README.md

 ##### Step by step
 1. Clone this repository to your computer like `git clone https://github.com/qrkourier/shufflepad-sound-machine.git`
 2. Copy your sound effects to the folder named "shufflepad-sound-machine"
+3. Use your OS's package manager (or something like homebrew on MacOS) to install libav and SoX which are dependencies of the script below.
+I did this in Ubuntu Linux with `sudo apt-get install sox libav-tools`
 3. In your terminal, change directory to "shufflepad-sound-machine"
 4. Execute `bash ./bin/shufflepad.sh` and wait
 5. In a few minutes you should see that ./pad/out.mp3 has been created.
 This is a shuffled compilation of your sounds with random silence between each.